nais/doc/docs/auth/tokenx/reference/README.md

 ### Variables for validating tokens

-These variables are used for [securing an API](../how-to/secure.md):
+These variables are used to [:dart: secure your API](../how-to/secure.md):

 | Name                     | Description                                                                                                           |
 |:-------------------------|:----------------------------------------------------------------------------------------------------------------------|